-This is very rarely spoken about but I’ve made a guide for you that will have you keeping session times in the forefront of your YouTube strategy:
+This is very rarely spoken about but I’ve made a guide for you that will have you keeping session times in the forefront of your YouTube video optimization strategy:

-This is the feature that really sells your video to viewers, and make no mistake you’re now a sales person whether you like it or not.
+This is the feature that really sells your video to viewers.
+Make no mistake, you’re now a sales person whether you like it or not.